13 Sep Intermittent Fasting: Why it Works

 As is so often the case, the answer to my problem came when I wasn’t even actively looking for it.
 I was on the phone with a friend, David Berens, when he mentioned his recent exciting weight loss that had come from “fasting” for a few weeks.
 He said he was more energetic and his mental clarity was at an all-time high, something I struggle with after eating big meals or eating too much of the wrong kind of food.

 Like many of you probably just did, I blanched at the word “fasting”.
 I like to eat and when I get hungry, my worldview gets nasty in a hurry.
 Denying myself food for long periods of time sounded like about the worst idea possible regardless of what good end would come from those means.

-When I said as much to my friend, he confidently responded that the body would mold itself to this new way of eating and pointed me in the direction of this article on Intermittent Fasting.
+When I said as much to my friend, he confidently responded that the body would mold itself to this new way of eating and pointed me in the direction of this article on Intermittent Fasting & How Fasting Changed my life.
 As a newfound health nut, I really enjoyed the science behind the subject and quickly realized just how much I was limiting my body’s ability to burn excess fat.
 I was limiting my calories, but not the time span in which I ate them.
 Nibbling on snacks from the moment I got up until just before bedtime was keeping my body from ever leaving the state of absorption to where it can focus on burning off excess fat.